mouseless/governance/communication.md

 Voice Channels under this category;

-- Don't restrict voice activity but users should be limited.
+- Can be used with voice activity setting enabled in discord, but to avoid overlapping talks number of users should be limited
-- Can be created, updated and deleted on demand.
+- Can be created, updated and deleted on demand
-- Are member only, and further restriction can be made according to functional roles.
+- Are member only, and further restriction can be made according to functional roles

 ## Root